RahulSDeshpande/tyriar.github.io/_posts/2014-06-15-fibonacci-heap.md

 ### Delete

-Delete is performed by calling decrease key to reducing the node to negative infinity which pulls the node to the top of the tree.
-Extract minimum is then called to remove the node from the heap.
+Delete is performed by calling decrease key to reduce the node to negative infinity which pulls the node to the top of the tree.
+Extract minimum is then called on the node to remove it from the heap.